[Live Webinar] Multiplayer IaC: Solving State, People, and Process-Level IaC Challenges

 As a general rule, we want to define Terraform configurations with limited scope and blast radius with specific owners.
 To minimize risk, we should try to decompose our projects into small workspaces/stacks and segment access to them using Role-based access control(RBAC).

-Alright, in the previous sections, we talked about some generic IaC best practices.
-We explored some options for optimizing our Terraform code according to our organizational structure and needs.
+In the previous sections, we discussed generic IaC best practices and explored ways to optimize our Terraform code based on our organizational structure and needs.

-In this part, we are deep-diving into specific points that will take our Terraform code to the next level.
-This list isn’t exhaustive, and some parts are opinionated based on my personal preferences and experiences.
+In this section, we explore specific points that will elevate our Terraform code.
+This list isn’t exhaustive, and some elements are based on our personal preferences and experiences.

-The goal here is to give you hints and guidance on experimenting, researching, and implementing the practices that make sense to your use case.
+The goal here is to give you hints and guidance on experimenting, researching, and implementing the practices that make sense for your use case.

 2. Use existing shared and community modules